Suma-Marri/GroundHogDay/README.md

 ### Results
-Unfortunately, it doesn’t look like groundhogs are very good at predicting the weather. :frowning_face:
+**Unfortunately, it doesn’t look like groundhogs are very good at predicting the weather. :frowning_face:	**

+Overall,  it might be slightly better than pure chance.
+75–80% of the time our super-groundhog correctly predicted what March was going to be like.
+That sounds pretty good, but for 2008–2016, always picking “six more weeks of winter” would be correct 67% of the time, so it’s only 10–15% better than always picking “six more weeks of winter.”
+None of the models for the other months performed any better than pure chance.